Daoud-Hussain/University-Management-System/README.md

 # University-Management-System

-UMS is a programming fundamental Project made using java procedural programming having both User and Admin sides.
+UMS is a group project made using java procedural programming having both User and Admin sides.
 It is a console-based universtiy management system which contain <b>four</b> modules given below that are integrated with each other: <br> <br>

 <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/87219816/151001483-b7815531-2146-4e2b-9a7c-5a26cd1f9bc5.jpg" width="500" height="320" />

 - 🙋‍♂️ Student Portal
-- ☕ Cafe Maangement System
+- ☕ Cafe Mangement System
 - 📚 Library management System
 - 🚌 Transport Management System <br>